YaliZhang98/mGPS_interface/Readme.md

 ### 1 Build a new prediction model using mGPS

 For short runtimes, the sample database contains only a small amount of sample data, so models built from this reference dataset are less accurate.
+The run time for this example is about 38 minutes.

 - *Merged_training_dataset.csv*: Merged metadata and abundance data file.